 About the Diary

-John Quincy Adams was the oldest son of John and Abigail Adams of Quincy, Massachusetts.
-His distinguished career in public service spanned six decades and included roles as diplomat, secretary of state, president, and congressman.
-The John Quincy Adams Digital Diary, a publication of the Adams Papers editorial project at the Massachusetts Historical Society, presents verified and searchable transcriptions of entries alongside manuscript page images.
-Currently 11,600 pages are available with more to come.
+The John Quincy Adams Digital Diary, a publication of the Adams Papers editorial project at the Massachusetts Historical Society, makes available for the first time verified and searchable transcriptions of the entire diary alongside manuscript page images.

 About John Quincy Adams